mbursztein/NovaceneAI/wp-content/plugins/ultimate-post/readme.txt

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t even need to leave your web browser.

 1. Go to your WordPress Plugin installation menu (Dashboard > Plugins > Add New)
-2. In the search field type “Ultimate Post Blocks” and press enter.
+2. In the search field type Gutenberg Post Blocks” and press enter.
 3. "Install Now" and then click "Active"